Five Important Money Topics to Discuss Before the Big Day

 This post is part of our Marriage + Money series, sharing important financial topics with our currently engaged readers.
 This conversation is sponsored by CreditRepair.com

 Here at The Budget Savvy Bride, we have a strong value system surrounding money and marriage.
-We’ve seen the reports that state that money disputes are one of the biggest stressors on a relationship.
+We’ve seen reports that state that money disputes are one of the biggest stressors in a relationship.
 It’s even been said that debt is one of the biggest factors in divorces.

 Before you head down the aisle, there are some important financial conversations you should have with your sweetie.
 From savings goals to credit scores, here are five important money talks to discuss before the big day:

-Financial Values + Goals
+1. Financial Values + Goals

 One of the biggest conversations that you should have with your partner before exchanging your “I do’s” is all about your respective financial goals and values.
 What are your beliefs surrounding money?
 Are you spenders or savers?
 Do you live below your means or do you tend to live by a “YOLO” mentality?
 Would you prefer to buy your dream house or take dream vacations each year?
 Discuss your personal goals and how finances will come into play during your marriage to ensure you’re on the same page, or at least able to compromise.

 Once you and your future spouse have discussed your financial values and goals, it’s time to talk about where the two of you are currently, financially speaking.
 This one can be uncomfortable, but it’s absolutely imperative to discuss any outstanding debts or loans.
 It’s likely that each of you has some form of debt, whether it be a car loan, student loan, mortgage, or credit card debt.
 A person’s debt can tell you quite a bit about their financial responsibility, especially if they have a large revolving balance on their credit cards.
-Debt can be a big source of stress, so it’s important to know where you and your partner stand up front before making a lifetime commitment.
+Debt can be a big source of stress, so it’s important to know where you and your partner stand upfront before making a lifetime commitment.

-Credit History and Credit Scores
+4. Credit History and Credit Scores

-Though your spouse’s credit score won’t have any direct affect on yours, if you’re planning to make any big purchases together like a home or a car, lenders will often take both scores into account.
+Though your spouse’s credit score won’t have any direct effect on yours, if you’re planning to make any big purchases together, like a home or a car, lenders will often take both scores into account.
 A bad score could hurt your chances of qualifying for the first home you’ve both been dreaming of.
 If one of your scores is struggling, check out CreditRepair.com, which can help you repair your credit, improve your score, and help you to reach those mutual goals.

-Money Management Style
+5. Money Management Style